donlin/get-started-angular/README.md

 * Firebase:
   * If you are not using Firebase, you can simply remove firebase.json and .firebaserc
   * If you are using Firebase, you just need to open .firebaserc and update Firebase project name used
+* VS Code: If you are using other code editing tool, you can remove .editorconfig

 ## Development